 Below are some of the types of hormone treatment that might be used to fight endometrial cancer.

-Progestins: Progesterone-like drugs can be used to slow the growth of cancer cells.
+Progestins: Progestins are progesterone-like drugs.
+These can be helpful in slowing the growth of some endometrial cancers.
 The drugs are usually taken as pills or given as shots (injections).
+Sometimes an intrauterine device (IUD) that contains a progestin can be used.
 Side effects can include high blood sugar levels in women with diabetes.
 Hot flashes, night sweats, and weight gain can also happen.
 Rarely, serious blood clots might form.

-Tamoxifen: Tamoxifen is a drug often used to treat breast cancer.
-It may also be used to treat advanced endometrial cancer or endometrial cancer that has come back (recurred).
+Tamoxifen: Tamoxifen is a drug more often used to treat breast cancer.
+It may also be used to treat advanced endometrial cancer or endometrial cancer that has come back after treatment.
 It can cause hot flashes and vaginal dryness.
 People taking tamoxifen also have an increased risk of serious blood clots in the leg.

 GNRH (Gonadotropin-releasing hormone) agonists: These drugs can be given to women whose ovaries are still working to switch off the ovaries so they stop making estrogen.
 The drugs are given as shots (injected) every 1 to 3 months.
 Side effects can include any of the symptoms of menopause like hot flashes and vaginal dryness.
 If they are taken for a long time (years), these drugs can weaken bones.